-Accordingly, a liability has been reported to reflect unsettled workers compensation claims (statutory and additional compensation schemes).

-The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2023 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.
+A provision has been reported to reflect unsettled workers compensation claims.
+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2024 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.
+The provision is for the estimated cost of ongoing payments to employees as required under current legislation.